 Fast forward to day 3 of a harmless sugar cleanse that I sign up for to break my sugar dependency.
 Iʻm hungry, panicked, and feel the same sensation of staring at bare shelves with no options for food.
 Out of need, I started to build a plan.

 First brown rice, then chili.
-I realize I have poi in my freezer from back home.
+I realized I had poi in my freezer from back home.
 And then poke, kalo mash, lomi salmon, pork butt, grilled fish.
-I connect with my friends from nearby lands and find recipes for manoomin and make soup and stuffed fish.
-And I begin to realize that the dependency I have on sugar is not ours.
+I connected with friends from nearby lands and find recipes for manoomin and make soup and stuffed fish.
+And I began to realize that the dependency I have on sugar is not ours.
 There are plenty of foods we can and do eat that donʻt require those colonial ingredients so common in everyday life on the continent.

 Iʻm grateful for having additional resources today that allow me to find and buy fresh fish and good produce, and I know that itʻs a privilege not everyone enjoys.
 But it helped me articulate my personal commitment to food sovereignty.
 What will we need to do to grow and harvest to meet most of our food needs?
 What dependencies do I need to break and what good foods might be waiting for me to re-discover them?
 What skills will I need to learn and what adjustments will I need to make in my daily life to make room for this shift?